 \section{Related Work}

 \paragraph{Open-source Libraries for Reinforcement Learning Algorithms}

 Open-source RL libraries are code bases that implement representative RL algorithms for efficient deployment and comparison.
 They often serve as backbones for developing new RL algorithms, greatly facilitating RL research.
 We divide existing libraries into two categories: (a) safety-oriented RL libraries that support safe RL algorithms, and (b) general RL libraries that do not.
 Among safety-oriented libraries, Safety Gym \citep{safety_gym} is the most famous one with highly configurable tasks and constraints but only supports three safe RL methods.
 SafeRL-Kit \citep{zhang2022saferl} supports five safe RL methods while missing some key methods such as CPO \citep{achiam2017cpo}.
-Bullet-Safety-Gym \citep{bullet_safety_gym} supports CPO but is limited in overall safe RL support at totally four methods.
-Compared to the above libraries, our proposed GUARD doubles the support at eight methods in total, covering a wider spectrum of general safe RL research.
+Bullet-Safety-Gym \citep{bullet_safety_gym} offers support for CPO but is limited in its overall safe RL support, encompassing a total of four methods.
+Compared to the above libraries, our proposed GUARD doubles the support to eight methods in total, covering a wider spectrum of general safe RL research.
 General RL libraries, on the other hand, can be summarized according to their backend into PyTorch \citep{SpinningUp2018, tianshou, stable-baselines3, liang2018rllib}, Tensorflow \citep{baselines, stable-baselines}, Jax \citep{castro18dopamine, hoffman2020acme}, and Keras \citep{plappert2016kerasrl}.
 In particular, SpinningUp \citep{SpinningUp2018} serves as the major backbone of our GUARD benchmark on the safety-agnostic RL portion.

 \paragraph{Benchmark Platform for Safe RL Algorithms}